Hero Image

 Educational Reimbursement Chair

-For Rosa, serving as Educational Reimbursement Chair is a way to give back to the community that has enriched her own path of learning over her three-plus years with UC ANR.
+For Rosa, serving as Educational Reimbursement Chair is a way to give back to the community that has enriched her own path of learning over her four-plus years with UC ANR.

 “ANR has offered so many professional development opportunities to support the advancement in my career with ANR,” says Rosa, who is a regional community education manager for CalFresh Healthy Living UC, serving San Luis Obispo, Santa Barbara, Imperial, Kern, Los Angeles and Riverside counties.